 Bicycling-related injuries also can occur when other drivers do not obey

 Serious injury crashes can occur when drivers do not see a bicyclist or do not yield

 the right-of-way to a bicyclist, as required by law.

 Bicycling-related crashes and injuries also can occur due to

 bicycle component failure, such as the unexpected failure and breakage of a carbon fiber frame,

 due to a manufacturing or design defect in the frame.

-Get Help from an Experienced Lexington Injury Lawyer
+Get Help from an Experienced Lexington Personal Injury Lawyer

-with you.
-If you or a loved has been injured while bicycling,
+If you or a loved one has been injured while bicycling,